samfisherirl/Easy-Auto-GUI-for-AHK-v2/README.md

 # How it works
 - Runs Easy AutoGUI on ahkv1 (doesn't need to be installed, relies on built in exe's)
 - Conversion happens in realtime in the IDE, and when selecting SaveAs/Save.
 Cloning windows with over 1,000 lines happens in under 1 second.
-- Custom contingency changes ensure no or limited output errors, improving ahkv2converter output for this specific use case.
+- Custom contingencies provide minimal output errors, modifying ahkv2converter output for this specific use case.
 - function-call converts to v2 with ahkv2converter
 - autogui has custom code posted in the github
 - works with embedded ahk exe's from ahkconverter, you do not need ahkv1 or v2, hypothetically this should run portably